convincedcoder/convincedcoder.github.io-source/_posts/2019-01-05-Lambda-expressions-Java.md

 list.forEach(System.out::println);
 ```

 As another practical example, consider the `Comparator.comparing` method.
-This method takes a method reference that extract the value to compare.
+This method takes a method reference that extracts the values to compare.
 This allows for easy construction of custom `Comparator` instances.

 ```java
 personList.sort(Comparator